Get Approved for up to $35,000 in 3 minutes

 Keep on top of your monthly bill payments either with some organizational help or auto-repayment systems.
 Most banks offer automatic bill payments to help you keep track of phone, internet, utilities, and whatever else is coming out of your monthly income.
 This should reduce some stress and help you stay disciplined with prompt payments.

 While we suggest plugging money into a savings account, if you have extra cash consider an RRSP or TFSA.
 Contributions to an RRSP (Registered Retirement Saving Plan) will mean a higher tax return at the end of the year.
 When you get that bigger tax return, put it towards any small debts and clear it off.
-A paid off loan on your credit report is a key indicator to banks and lenders that you’re trustworthy and capable of a bigger loan.
+A paid-off loan on your credit report is a key indicator to banks and lenders that you’re trustworthy and capable of getting a bigger loan.
 And at the end of the day, you have money invested in your RRSP, which will help you even further down the road.
-A TFSA (tax free savings account) is a more flexible savings vehicle you can use, but it will not earn you a higher tax return at year’s end.
+A TFSA (tax-free savings account) is a more flexible savings vehicle you can use, but it will not earn you a higher tax return at the end of the year.

 Depending on the individual, it can be somewhat stressful to re-enter the world of credit cards.
 Their convenience makes them a constant temptation and a slippery slope to the debt hole you don’t want to slip back into.
 But, if you can manage your spending, secured credit cards are also one of the best methods for rebuilding your credit rating.

 Unlike secured credit cards, credit builder programs do not require a security deposit.
-And they come with a savings component, so after a few months of small payments, you should have an improved credit score as well as a nest egg worth hundreds of dollars.
+And they come with a savings component, so after a few months of minimum payments, you should have an improved credit score as well as a nest egg worth hundreds of dollars.
+You don’t have to have bad credit to sign up for them, either.

 So what’s right for you – a credit builder instalment program or a secured credit card?
 If you don't have the money to pay the upfront deposit on a secured credit card, a credit builder program might be a good option for you.
 Compared to revolving credit, instalment credit is easier to manage and budget for with fixed recurring payments.

-But it's a good idea to get approved for both as it will help you combine revolving and instalment credit to diversify your credit mix (which the credit bureaus love to see).
+But it's a good idea to get approved for both as it will help you combine revolving and instalment credit to diversify your credit mix (which the credit reporting agencies love to see).

 We all need a little help from our friends and family once in a while.
 You might qualify for unsecured loans and even credit cards if you have a willing family member or friend to cosign your application.
 This will help you establish a better credit rating in a shorter amount of time.
 This can be risky for the co-signer because if you default or miss payments, both of you will take the hit on your credit reports.
-If you enter this arrangement be prepared to be on your best behaviour, otherwise there will be tears.
+If you enter this arrangement, be prepared to behave in your best way.
+Otherwise, there will be tears.

 You’re eager to repair your credit score and put the past behind you.
 It’s understandable.
 But as most credit experts suggest, you should tread cautiously and avoid making mistakes that set back your credit rehab progress.
 Take it one payment at a time, do not overextend yourself, and be judicious with any new credit undertakings.
 You’ll get to where you want to be sooner than you think.